 There are a lot of questions when choosing a merchant account provider.
 What card terminal should I choose?
 What are your processing rates?
 How do I keep my customers' information secure?
 What is PayPal?
 Can I take payments over the phone?
 Do I qualify?

-At Cardservice International (now FDIS), our mission is to become a true partner with our clients.
+At Cardservice International, our mission is to become a true partner with our clients.
 We want to provide products, services and information that will help your business be better.
 With that in mind, we have compiled some advice for evaluating merchant account providers.

 We encourage you to ask questions and examine the little details.
 When you do, we are sure you will find that we always meet or exceed your expectations.